 During your bone marrow transplant

 Your bone marrow transplant occurs after you complete the conditioning process.
-On the day of your transplant, called day zero, stem cells are infused into your body through your central line.
+On the day of your transplant, stem cells are infused into your body through your central line.

 The transplant infusion is painless.
-You are awake during the procedure.
+You'll be awake during the procedure.

 After your bone marrow transplant

-When the new stem cells enter your body, they begin to travel through your body and to your bone marrow.
+When the new stem cells enter your body, they travel through your blood to your bone marrow.
 In time, they multiply and begin to make new, healthy blood cells.
 This is called engraftment.
 It usually takes several weeks before the number of blood cells in your body starts to return to normal.
 In some people, it may take longer.

 In the days and weeks after your bone marrow transplant, you'll have blood tests and other tests to monitor your condition.
 You may need medicine to manage complications, such as nausea and diarrhea.